SoftUni-Internal/interactive-content/EN/01-More-OOP-Concepts/01-Project-Structure.md

 In the **Rectangle** class, you should implement a `contains(Point point)` method that returns **true** or **false**, based on **whether** the **Point** argument passed to the method is **inside** or **outside** of the **Rectangle** object.

-Points **on the side** of a Square are considered **inside** it.
+Points **on the side** of a Rectangle are considered **inside** it.

 ## Input

-- On the first line, read the coordinates of the bottom left and top right corner of the Rectangle in the format:
+- On the first line, read the coordinates of the bottom left and the top right corner of the Rectangle in the following format:

 "\<**bottomLeftX**\>" "\<**bottomLeftY**\>" "\<**topRightX**\>" "\<**topRightY**\>"

-- On the second line, read an integer **n** and on the next **n** lines, read the coordinates of points
+- On the second line, read an integer **n**
+- On the next **n** lines, read the coordinates of few points

 ## Output